Liu-Xiangzhi/CAMI/ReadMe.md

 + 44 `@18` Addition or subtraction of a pointer into, or just beyond, an array object and an integer type produces a result that points just beyond the array object and is used as the operand of a unary \* operator that is evaluated
 + 45 Pointers that do not point into, or just beyond, the same array object are subtracted
 + 46 An array subscript is out of range, even if an object is apparently accessible with the given subscript
++ 47 The result of subtracting two pointers is not representable in an object of type ptrdiff_t
 + 48 An expression is shifted by a negative number or by an amount greater than or equal to the width of the promoted expression
 + 49 An expression having signed promoted type is left-shifted and either the value of the expression is negative or the result of shifting would not be representable in the promoted type
 + 50 Pointers that do not point to the same aggregate or union (nor just beyond the same array object) are compared using relational operators